 Bath is easily accessible by rail with the mainline London connection leaving from Paddington.
 Check trains.

-For the fancy few who need to get to Bath by air the nearest airport is Bristol.
+For the fancy few who need to get to Bath by air the nearest airport is Bristol Airport.

-Bath Rugby - No matter how many times the Welsh beat our boys, we'll still back them to the bitter end and Bath Rugby have their fair share of England stars in their ranks including Sam Burgess, Rob Webber, David Wilson, Jonathan Joseph, Anthony Watson and George Ford.
-The fans are fiercely loyal, making for an epic match day experience down at The Rec - gwarn' lads!
+Bath Rugby - No matter how many times the Welsh beat our boys, we'll still back them to the bitter end, and Bath Rugby have had their fair share of England stars in their ranks including Sam Burgess, Rob Webber, David Wilson, Jonathan Joseph, Anthony Watson and George Ford.
+The fans are fiercely loyal, making for an epic match day experience down at The Rec - gwarn', lads!

 Somerset Challenge - Bath is deep in the heart of the South West, which makes it the perfect place to try your hand at the mind-bending and hilarious Somerset Challenge.
 If you're a Cider Drinker and a big fan of The Wurzels then we've got a brand new activity and 'we'll give you the key!'

 Cider - Speaking of the good stuff, Bath is possibly one of the biggest cider capitals in the country.
-There's loads of amazing independent brews that you can't find anywhere else in Bath, including Dorset Draft, Cornish Orchard's Gold and the mighty Beesting by Lilley's - we treat all of these ciders with extreme caution, they're so delicious, it's dangerously easy to have a few too many.
+There are loads of amazing independent brews that you can't find anywhere else, including Dorset Draft, Cornish Orchard's Gold and the mighty Beesting by Lilley's - we treat all of these ciders with extreme caution, they're so delicious, it's dangerously easy to have a few too many.

-Celebs - Bath is full of them, Johnny Depp famously owns a house here, and only a few years ago, no-one other than Nicolas Cage had the honor of turning on the city's Christmas lights, we certainly hope somebody got him a 'bunny' as a festive present...
+Celebs - Bath is full of them, Johnny Depp reportedly owned a house here, and only a few years ago, no-one other than Nicolas Cage had the honour of turning on the city's Christmas lights!

-Zombie Survival - That being said, one of the UK's best Zombie Survival training centers is located in Bath, so should you fear that the end is nigh, you can get ahead of the flesh-eating masses and learn some epic combat skills so that when the dead do rise, you'll be well prepared to violently tuck them back into bed.
+Zombie Survival - That being said, one of the UK's best Zombie Survival Training centres is located in Bath, so should you fear that the end is nigh, you can get ahead of the flesh-eating masses and learn some epic combat skills so that when the dead do rise, you'll be well prepared to violently tuck them back into bed.

-The Saracen's Head - This pub is worth a visit even if it's just to keep the missus quiet about the fact that you've come to Bath and ignored all the history in favor of beery good times.
+The Saracen's Head - This pub is worth a visit even if it's just to keep the missus quiet about the fact that you've come to Bath and ignored all the history in favour of beery good times.
 What are we on about?
-Charles Dickens visited this boozer all the way back in 1835, although that's not to say you'll get a free pint if you go up to the barman with your empty glass in hand to ask 'please sir, I want some more?!'
+Charles Dickens visited this boozer all the way back in 1835, although that's not to say you'll get a free pint if you go up to the barman with your empty glass in hand to ask 'Please, Sir, I want some more?!'

 Off Road Buggies - Bath is hidden deep in the countryside, which means that there's plenty of country to slide on in some of the most brutal off-roaders around.
 Seriously, these bad boys treat rough terrain with the same contempt that a hardened white van man treats inner-city cyclists - and they make for a helluva lot of fun.

-Bath Ales - Bath's ciders are good, but the city's premiere range of ales is possibly even tastier.
-Bath Ales' pubs are ten a penny in this town and it's a good thing too - where else can you sip on a filling pint of Dark Side, or perhaps a refreshing Gem is more up your street?
+Bath Ales - Bath's ciders are good, but the city's premier range of ales is possibly even tastier.
+Bath Ales' pubs are ten a penny in this town, and it's a good thing too - where else can you sip on a filling pint of Dark Side, or perhaps a refreshing Gem is more up your street?
 You won't know until you try...

 Pieminister - If you've never tucked into a Pieminister pie, you're missing out.
 These bad boys are seriously delicious, whether you're looking for filling grub before you hit the town or the perfect hangover eats.
 This epic Bristol brand sells their wares at The Raven, a centrally located pub that's perfect for early evening pints.
 Sorted.

 Bubble Football - Bath's Bubble Football pitch is one of the best to play on... that is if you can get to the ball without being bowled over by the opposition.
-Bubble Footy is truly mental, it's crazier than Luis Suarez at an all you can eat buffet and it's a game where literally throwing yourself and your inflatable casing at the opposition can actually be a sound strategy for success.
-All the same though lads, its goals that wins games...
+Bubble Footy is truly mental, it's crazier than Luis Suarez at an all you can eat buffet, and it's a game where literally throwing yourself and your inflatable casing at the opposition can actually be a sound strategy for success.
+All the same though, lads, it's goals that win games...